 - REW: It is free software that is used for calibration but you will need a special mic for it.

-- Manual Tweaks: Manually setting the dB levels in the AV Receiver sound menu
+- Manual Tweaks: Manually set the dB levels in the AV Receiver sound menu

-- Calibration mic: These calibrations mics comes with almost all of the new Receivers
+- Calibration mic: These calibrations mics come with almost all of the new Receivers

-- Dirac Live: Dirac is a pro level calibration software that comes both for windows and macOS.
-Calibration mic is required.
+- Dirac Live: Dirac is a pro-level calibration software that comes both for windows and macOS.
+A calibration mic is required.

-- SPL Meter: It is a meter that can be placed at the seating area and it will calibrate the whole sound according to that area.
+- SPL Meter: It is a meter that can be placed in the seating area and it will calibrate the whole sound according to that area.